Restart the Terminal to refresh your Path variable

 Getting Started with StereoKit

-The minimum prerequisite for StereoKit is the .NET 7 SDK!
+The minimum prerequisite for StereoKit is the .NET SDK!
 You can use dotnet --version to check if this is already present.

-Open up your Terminal, and run the following:
+If it is not, open up your Terminal, and run the following:

-winget install Microsoft.DotNet.SDK.7
+winget install Microsoft.DotNet.SDK.9

 # Restart the Terminal to refresh your Path variable